FactorySimPy/FactorySimPy/docs/basic_components.md

 **Basic attributes**

 - `id` - unique identifier of the node
-- `in_edges`- list of all the incoming edges to the node
+- `in_edges`- list of all the input edges to the node
-- `out_edges` -  list of all the outgoing edges from the node
+- `out_edges` -  list of all the output edges from the node
 - `node_setup_time`- an initial delay to set up the node.